 Most retirees in the Austin tend to live in single-homes with small yards or townhouses.
 Georgetown, Round Rock, Wimberly, Bee Cave, and Cedar Park are a few of the best neighborhoods to retire in Austin TX.
 Thinking if you should rent vs buy in Austin?
 Here’s what you need to know.
 The average cost of buying a home in Greater Austin starts at $305,000 while renting can cost you $1,364 monthly.

 Retirees do not need to pay personal or corporate income tax.
 They can also enjoy low state and local tax rates which can help seniors stretch their budget a little more.
 Thanks to tech companies such as Google, Dell, and Apple, the economy is expected to thrive in the following years.

+Retirement in Austin will be one of the best experiences you shouldn't miss.
 Now, are you interested to learn more living and retiring in Austin, Texas?
 Fill out the form below now and our consultant will get in touch with you.